Loch Ness and the Caledonian Canal

 Take a look at our waterway and lock closures page to find out if there are any scheduled cruising restrictions that will affect your vacation plans.

-Lock keepers operate the 29 locks on the short canal sections.
-There are only about 10 locks on most cruising itineraries.
+There are around 10 locks on most cruising itineraries.
 Lifejackets must be worn in the locks.

 Public holidays: Locks are always open.